 Improve the Capability of the Corruption Eradication Commission

-- Provide equipment and training to improve the Corruption Eradication Commission’s technical capabilities to investigate and prosecute corruption cases.
+- Provided equipment and training to improve the technical capabilities of the Corruption Eradication Commission to investigate and prosecute corruption cases.

-- Expand collection of data for Transparency International’s Corruption Perception Index.
+- Expanded collection of data for Transparency International’s Corruption Perception Index.

-- Support the collection of baseline data from the five regional centers to reduce single-source procurements and to help identify suspicious and inappropriate procurement activity.
+- Supported the collection of baseline data from the five regional centers to reduce single-source procurements and to help identify suspicious and inappropriate procurement activity.